CodeEditApp/CodeEditKit/Sources/CodeEditKit/Documentation.docc/Documentation.md

 - <doc:Settings> (Beta)

 ### Getting Started
+To setup your Xcode project, have a look at the <doc:CreatingProject> section.

-First, have a look at ``CodeEditExtension``.
+Next, have a look at ``CodeEditExtension``.
 This is the base protocol that will define the main structure of your extension.
 All extensions that you'll add will extend (:p) this type.

-Next, try adding an extension to your newly created type.
+Finally, try adding an extension to your newly created type.
 A good first recommendation is the <doc:Settings> extension, as you'll likely need this later.

 ### Development & Debugging
 Developing extensions with ExtensionKit has a few annoyances: